SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 1. Restart the DataMiner software.

 > [!WARNING]
-> Never use this option in a production environment without having consulted Skyline Tech Support.
+> Never use this option in a production environment.
+Again, this feature is meant for testing/debugging purposes only..

 ## Configuring a separate SLScripting process for each SLProtocol process